ikkksi/BWC-IoT/README.md

 ## 2 Core Concepts
 ### New-Type Centralized System
-> BWC Cat uses an innovative centralized architecture.
+> BWC-Cat uses an innovative centralized architecture.

 - **Encryption Key**: Each central server has a unique key.
 As long as you have this key, you can join the corresponding server.